gwu-libraries/social-feed-manager/README.md

 installation
 ------------

-Developed using python 2.6 and postgresql-8.4 with and for deployment on ubuntu lts 10.4; your mileage may vary.
+Developed using python 2.7 and postgresql-9.1 with and for deployment on ubuntu lts 12.04; your mileage may vary.

 * install ubuntu package dependencies:

-        % sudo apt-get install git-core apache2 python-dev python-virtualenv postgresql libxml2-dev libxslt1-dev libpq-dev libapache2-mod-wsgi
+        % sudo apt-get install git apache2 python-dev python-virtualenv postgresql libxml2-dev libxslt1-dev libpq-dev libapache2-mod-wsgi

 * get this code: